10 Free Things

 10. Explore your National Park

-The first National Historic Site established in the US, tours of the buildings, wharves, and Tall Ship Friendship at the Salem Maritime National Historic Site are free.
+The first National Historic Site established in the US, tours of the buildings, wharves, and Tall Ship Friendship (currently undergoing restoration in drydock) at the Salem Maritime National Historic Site are free.
 Learn stories of the sailors, Revolutionary War privateers and merchants who brought the riches of the world to America through the port of Salem.
 Spend a half hour learning regional history from the wonderful, free film, “Where Past is Present” at the Visitor Center.
 2 New Liberty Street and 193 Derby Street.

 9. Tour the historic Hawthorne Hotel